There are four primary offences within the parameters of child pornography:

 If your court date is far away and you cannot wait until then, we can arrange to have the matter dealt with sooner.
 Our first priority is always to stabilize your release conditions.
 That way, you will not feel pressured to plead guilty because of the restrictive terms of your release.
 Once the conditions are manageable and minimally intrusive to your daily routine, we can focus 100% of our attention on defending the case.

 The penalties for child pornography offences can be hefty, usually including a significant jail sentence.
 Punishments vary depending on the individual circumstances of the offender, and the severity of the offence.

-For accessing or possessing child pornography, the Crown can choose whether to proceed by indictment or by summary conviction.
+For accessing or possessing child pornography, you can expect:

 - Indictable offence: Mandatory minimum punishment of 1-year imprisonment and not exceeding ten years, or